 What was Jesus thinking about during His last hours as a human?
 It seems highly unlikely that our pure and sinless Savior spent much time thinking about our sins.
-The gospel accounts reveal what Jesus knew about His suffering, death, and resurrection, as well as His relationship with the Father.
+The gospel accounts reveal what Jesus knew about His suffering, death, and resurrection, as w. . .

 Can a book like the Song of Songs contain prophecy that is applicable to today?
 Richard Ritenbaugh shows that, far from being just a book about married love, the Song of Songs relates to the present condition of the church.